 United Way KFL&A office – 417 Bagot Street

 Monday to Friday from 8:30am -4:30pm until August 12, 2022

 The Kingston Frontenacs’ Shop at the Leon’s Centre (thanks to partners at the Kingston Frontenacs)

 August 8 – 11 or August 15 – 18, 10am – 2pm

 Cataraqui Centre, Centre Court (thanks to partners at Move 98.3 and Pure Country 99)

 We will continue to receive donations into early September and will start packing backpacks mid-August.

-Organized by the United Way KFL&A, working closely with agencies, the Food Sharing Project, businesses, the program ensures that families with children have all they need for another successful school year.
+Organized by the United Way KFL&A, working closely with agencies and businesses, the program ensures that families with children have all they need for another successful school year.
+In 2021: